jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 The gist of it is that the `Compiler a b` type has two parameters -- it is an Arrow, and we can chain compilers using the `>>>` operator.
-The [compiler] reference page has some more information on this subject.
+The [compiler] reference page has some more readable information on this subject.

 [compiler]: /reference/Hakyll-Core-Compiler.html